doucx/Cascade/content.md

     """
     Executes tasks by dynamically building a dependency graph and running a TCO loop.
     This is the standard execution mode for Cascade.

+    Refactored for v3.2 architecture:
+    - Strictly relies on build_graph returning (Graph, DataTuple, InstanceMap).
+    - Uses InstanceMap to locate the target node within the structural graph.
+    - Caching is intentionally disabled in this phase to ensure correctness.
     """

     def __init__(